osmiumusa/Super-Waker-Uper/README.md

 This project also uses code from [Android Examples](http://android--examples.blogspot.com/2015/04/timepickerdialog-in-android.html).

 The Arduino Code is also included in this repository.
 After you install the IR Library, you can upload it to your Blunonano.

+Also, please ignore the embarassing spelling error throughout the project.
+I know, I know.
+I was typing too fast and by the time I noticed it it was too late.